Coming soon: Long Island restaurants opening

 Grilled calamari at Meli Estiatorio in Forest Hills, Queens.
 The restaurant is opening a location in Garden City.
 Credit: Meli Estiatorio

-Long Island's first self-pour beer garden and eatery, The Pour Authority, is set to open on Main Street in Farmingdale next month.
+Long Island's first self-pour beer garden and eatery, The Pour Authority, plans to open on Main Street in Farmingdale.
 Credit: Newsday/Melissa Azofeifa

 The Pour Authority, Farmingdale

 Long Island’s first self-pour beer eatery is almost ready to open in Farmingdale.
 The eatery will be in a 3,600 square foot space at 303 Main St. It will have 40 beers on tap, most being from local breweries such as Great South Bay according to owner, Ritu Kumar.
 There will also be non-alcoholic beers and mocktails.
 The concept includes a menu of vegetarian and vegan food.
-Kumar is aiming to open by the beginning of October.
+Kumar is aiming to open in October.

 Meli Estiatorio, Garden City